Superannuation

 • Government co-contributions: If you earn below a certain income threshold, the government will match 50% of your non-concessional contributions to super, up to a maximum of $500.

-• Downsizer contributions: You can contribute up to $300,000 per person of your home sale proceeds to super.
-You must be 60 and over.
+• Downsizer contributions: You can contribute up to $300,000 per individual of your home sale proceeds to super in the lead up to retirement.
+You must be 55 and over.
 Downsizer contributions don't count towards any contribution caps and contribution age restrictions and work test do not apply.

-• First home super saver scheme: You can withdraw your non-concessional contributions and personal concessional contributions from super to buy your first home.
-The withdrawal is limited to $15,000 per financial year and $50,000 in total.
+• First home super saver scheme: You can apply to release any voluntary non-concessional and personal concessional contributions plus earning contributed since 1 July 2017 from super to buy your first home.
+A maximum of $15,000 from each qualifying financial year can be applied up to a maximum of $50,000.
 Mandated and other types of contributions don’t qualify so check before making extra contributions for your house deposit.

 • Rollover: Where you already have super savings and you transfer from one fund to another.